-- Any sign identical with the trade mark in relation to goods or services that are identical to the goods or services for which the trade mark is registered. - Any sign identical with, or similar to, the trade mark used for identical or similar goods or services, if there is likelihood of confusion on the part of the public.
-This includes likelihood of association between the sign and the trade mark. - Any sign identical with, or similar to, the trade mark in relation to any goods or services, where the trade mark has a reputation in Austria and where use of that sign without due cause takes unfair advantage of, or is detrimental to, the distinctive character or the reputation of the trade mark.
+- Any sign identical or similar to the trade mark used for identical or similar goods or services, if there is likelihood of confusion on the part of the public.
+This includes likelihood of association between the sign and the trade mark. - Any sign identical or similar to the trade mark in relation to any goods or services, where the trade mark has a reputation in Austria and where use of that sign without due cause takes unfair advantage of, or is detrimental to, the distinctive character or the reputation of the trade mark.